 The one truism is that the only constant is change and nowhere exemplifies that more than New York City.
 Restaurants come and go with disturbing speed, and neighborhoods quickly turn unrecognizable to those who have moved away.
 Perhaps this is why New Yorkers cling to establishments that so sincerely remind us of days of yore.

-In this itinerary focusing on “Old” New York City, we’ll check out some establishments that have managed to either survive for unnervingly long or that manage to capture the spirit of a different time.
+In this travel guide focusing on “Old” New York City, we’ll check out some establishments that have managed to either survive for unnervingly long or that manage to capture the spirit of a different time.
 Some are well-known and others are not, but all are throwbacks to previous decades.
 (Please note that all locations are in Manhattan unless otherwise stated.)

 Tenement Museum